How to Plan an Amazing Seattle to San Francisco Road Trip

 There’s also McNeil Point, which is a brutal climb up to one of the highest points you can reach on foot.
 That’s a full day excursion though, and it’s probably best for a trip where you have more than a day in the area.

-Timberline Lodge to Zigzag Canyon is a great, relatively easy hike that traverses both ski runs and the Pacific Crest Trail en route to a great view of Hood.
+Timberline Lodge to Zigzag Canyon is a great, relatively easy hike that traverses both ski runs and the Pacific Crest Trail en route to a spectacular view of Hood.

 The last place we’d call out here is the aforementioned lake with an unbeatable view, which is called Trillium Lake.

-We’ve camped here almost every summer for the past several, and the view from the far end of the lake looking back at Hood is one of our favorites (roughly here on Google Maps).
+We’ve camped here almost every summer for the past several years, and the view from the far end of the lake looking back at Hood is one of our favorites (roughly here on Google Maps).

 We even have that photo, which we took here at sunrise a few years ago, framed on the wall of our living room in Portland.